nextflow-io/nextflow/docs/executor/ga4gh.rst

 GA4GH TES
 =========

-.. warning:: This is an experimental feature and it may change in a future release.
-It requires Nextflow version 0.31.0 or later.
+.. warning:: This feature is experimental and may change in a future release.

 The `Task Execution Schema <https://github.com/ga4gh/task-execution-schemas>`_ (TES) project by the `GA4GH <https://www.ga4gh.org>`_ standardisation initiative is an effort to define a